TTNRT/docswebsite/README.md

 When you do this, it will open your default browser and will ask you to authorize it with your cloudflare account.
 If you are not already logged in with it, make sure that you do that before running the command!

-### Deploy the website
+#### Deploying the source code
-The last step is deploying your website to the worker system.
+The last step is deploying your website to the workers system.
 To do that, type in the following command below!

 ```bash
 wrangler deploy
 ```

-If you want to preview your changes, type in the following command below!
+If you want to preview your changes before you deploy them, type in the following command below!

 ```bash
 wrangler dev